What is keratoconus?

 Sometimes, however, the structure of the cornea is not strong enough to hold this round shape.
 Over time, the normal round curvature of the surface of the eye can bulge outward like a cone.
 This condition is called keratoconus.

-Keratoconus usually begins in the teenage years, but it can also start in childhood or up to about age 30.
-In some cases, keratoconus is diagnosed at a later age, but usually only because it is very mild.
-The changes in the shape of the cornea occur slowly, usually over several years.
+Keratoconus usually is detected in the teenage years or 20’s, but it can also start in childhood.
+In some cases, keratoconus is diagnosed at a later age, but usually only when it is mild.
+The changes in the shape of the cornea occur over several years, but at a more rapid rate in younger patients.

 Keratoconus changes vision in two ways: